• Skip to primary navigation

 Apply oil or ghee to the roti and fold into a half-circle.
 Similarly, apply oil or ghee again and fold once more to form a triangle.
 Now roll the triangle by stretching all the corners and the shape remains triangle.

-Stretching the paratha by rolling corners and dry roasting on skillet
+Stretching the paratha by rolling corners

 Meanwhile, heat a skillet over medium heat and dry roast both sides of the paratha.
 Next, add oil/ghee and fry both sides of the paratha over medium heat, pressing down with a spatula.